-- In Year One (2017-18 academic year), Dr. Harrison and Chapleau presented research related to I-PEER at the Joint World Conference on Social Work, Education and Social Development 2018 in Dublin, Ireland and at the Psychiatric Rehabilitation Association’s 2018 Wellness and Recovery Summit in Denver, Colorado.
+- Drs.
+Harrison and Chapleau presented research at the Joint World Conference on Social Work, Education and Social Development 2018 in Dublin, Ireland and at the Psychiatric Rehabilitation Association’s 2018 Wellness and Recovery Summit in Denver, Colorado.

 - I-PEER student participants complete training in Goal Attainment Scaling (GAS).
 Participants use GAS to develop and monitor professional and personal development goals throughout their six-month program.

 I really enjoyed I-PEER and 100% believe that the valuable knowledge, insight and access to the interprofessional world is the reason I gained employment so quickly as a new grad (even before passing the NBCOT exam).
 The opportunities that I-PEER provided to learn extensively about, and collaborate even more extensively with, different health professions and community resources is extremely important in order to not just provide the best care, but to be an influential and cooperative member of the health care team so that we can truly advocate for our clients.